nworku00/python_typing_game/README.md

 # python_typing_game

-Simple python typing game, has a list of sentences that are randopmly chosen, then user must type out sentence time and accuracy are counted
+Simple python typing game, has a list of sentences that are randomly chosen, then user must type out sentence time and accuracy are measured

 ## Dependecies
 ```